pystrategylab/xuanji-engine/README.md

 $E$ (Strategic Effectiveness): The actualized impact of the strategy.
 $P$ (Resource Pressure): The resources and effort applied.
-$ssc\_d$ (SSC Density / Logical Density): The binding strength between the strategic vision and physical assets (prior probability of success).
+$ssc\_d$ (SSC Density / Logical Density): The binding strength between the strategic vision and physical assets, which is mathematically equivalent to the likelihood P(E|H) in Bayes' theorem.
 $L$ (Leverage): The strategic multiplier (e.g., technological generation gaps).
 $I$ (Inertia): The inherent resistance or friction of the target environment.
 $vol$ (Volatility): Geopolitical or market fluctuations.